 Customer service is vanishing

-We’ve just moved house.
-We’ve moved a lot over the years but this is our first upheaval for a little while.
-Sadly, despite awareness of GDPR, in the seven years since our last move things seem to have gone from bad to worse in terms of data privacy and information security.
+Sadly, despite awareness of GDPR, over the last 5 years or so things have gone from bad to worse in terms of data privacy and information security.
 If organisations aren’t careful this is going to come back and bite them in a big way.
 For some it may already be too late.

 Take for example the basic task of telling a company about your new address or ordering broadband.
 In the past you’d at least have been able to call a company up and speak to someone about such basic tasks but this is becoming increasingly difficult and in some cases completely impossible.
 Excessive on-hold times, non-functional online chat and in many cases no telephone support at all.

 Now to be fair we have had a global pandemic to deal with but this has only served to highlight how painfully ill prepared we are for an ‘all online’ approach to running a business.

 The really worrying trend in all of this is that more and more companies are forcing customers to use 3rd party platforms such as Twitter or Facebook to get in touch and discuss sensitive matters.
 Let me make this perfectly clear: Twitter and Facebook aren’t designed to be free CRM systems for your business.
 Both of these organisations are advertising platforms.
 They’re designed to scrape as much personal information from their users as possible in order to present them with highly targeted adverts.

 You can dress it up how you like but that is their business model.
 There are huge security risks to using these platforms for customer support and it’s frankly arrogant to assume your customers even have accounts with these companies.
 Most people don’t use Twitter and a huge number of people are abandoning the platform every day.
 It never was and never will be designed to be a support platform.
 Yet hundreds if not thousands of high profile companies are still using Twitter as a primary contact method.